Azar-Stark/PasswordVerificationApp/README.md

   A successful API will demonstrate storing the response in the API state.

 b.
 Back-End - "mvn clean install" & "mvn spring-boot:run"
-  b.1 User can enter to H2 through localhost:8081 with username/pass: admin/admin to check changes in DB.
+  b.1 User can enter to H2 via localhost:8081/h2-console with username/pass: admin/admin to check changes in DB.

   The DB initializes with a username/pass of DockDock/DockDock123.